AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

 * pigeon,
 * shoulder stand, etc.

-Recently I have discovered a **foam roller** for myself and it's amazing, especially if you are planning to become a long distance runner.
+Recently I discovered a **foam roller** for myself and it's amazing, especially if you are planning to become a long distance runner.
 I follow this video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/khC5J1lkC7s?start=40" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## 6\.
 Running Gear

 Get yourself a nice running outfit, you will feel good about yourself and it will make a run more comfortable and fun.
-Adidas by Stella McCartney is an excellent and unique balance between fashion, functionality plus design.
+Adidas by Stella McCartney is an excellent and unique balance of fashion, functionality, and design.

 ![stella-running][stella-running-image]